naveMaor/restaurant-HA-and-robust-application/README.md

 4. **Reverse-Proxy Routing:** To efficiently route requests to the appropriate server, a reverse-proxy server (such as NGINX) is employed.
 The reverse-proxy examines the incoming requests and forwards them to the appropriate service (either Meals Service or Diet Service).

-5. **Extra Credit - Load Balancing:** As an optional extra credit feature, load balancing can be implemented for the Meals Service.
+5. **Load Balancing:** Load balancing implemented for the Meals Service.
 Load balancing ensures that incoming requests are evenly distributed among multiple instances of the Meals Service, improving performance and scalability.

 ### Technologies Used
 - Docker Compose: Container orchestration tool used to manage the deployment and scaling of multiple services.